-This one-day course will teach you the ‘tricks of the trade’ that professional photographers use to develop engaging documentary projects.
+This one-day online course has proved very popular when we have run it previously and will teach you the ‘tricks of the trade’ that professional photographers use to develop engaging documentary projects.

 Your tutor is Stewart Wall who began his professional photography career on a local newspaper in 1978 before freelancing for Fleet Street titles.
 He is also a qualified and experienced teacher of photography, specialising in camera craft, documentary photography and photo-book making.

 Since 2015 he has interviewed and worked with a series of documentary photographers, including Daniel Meadows and Magnum’s Ian Berry, Martin Parr and David Hurn and will use these experiences as well as his own to teach you how to take your image making from being a series of individual images to a cohesive set with a strong narrative, from which you might decide to produce a photo-book.

 Imagine I Create I Complete